What Are The 4 Stages of Disk Herniation?

 • Saddleback anesthesia (Loss of sensation in inner thighs, around the rectum, and down the back of legs)

-Tips to Prevent Herniated Disc
+Tips to Prevent Herniated Disk

-1. Maintain good posture: Poor posture puts pressure on your spinal discs and can potentially lead to herniation.
+1. Maintain good posture: Poor posture puts pressure on your spinal disks and can potentially lead to herniation.
 Improve your posture and maintain an aligned spine during daily activities like sitting, walking, or running.

 2. Stop smoking cigarettes: The nicotine present in cigarettes can deprive your body tissues of oxygen and nutrients.
 This can contribute to the deterioration of the spine.

-3. Exercise regularly: Regular exercise strengthens your back and leg muscles, improves your cardiac health, and helps you maintain a healthy weight, thereby reducing the risk of disc herniation.
+3. Exercise regularly: Regular exercise strengthens your back and leg muscles, improves your cardiac health, and helps you maintain a healthy weight, thereby reducing the risk of disk herniation.
 To establish a strong core, try exercises like swimming, walking, and cycling.

-4. Maintain a healthy weight: Obese individuals are at a higher risk of disc herniation as there is more strain on their back and knees.
+4. Maintain a healthy weight: Obese individuals are at a higher risk of disk herniation as there is more strain on their back and knees.
 Maintaining a healthy weight is a good way to protect your spine long term.

-Disc Herniation: When Should You Seek Help
+Disk Herniation: When Should You Seek Help

-Minor disc herniations do not interfere with your daily activities.
+Minor disk herniations do not interfere with your daily activities.
 However, if the pain, numbness, or discomfort increases to a level where you are having difficulty performing routine tasks, you should contact a healthcare provider.
 Since injuries are one of the common causes of disk herniations, immediately seek assistance if you notice any new symptoms post-injury.
-According to a survey, 90% of herniated disc patients recover with non-surgical treatments.
+According to a survey, 90% of herniated disk patients recover with non-surgical treatments.

 Get Your Spine Treated Today